melezhik/sparrow/README.md

 ## build / reload sparrow index

 Sparrow index is cached data used by sparrow to search plugins.

 Index consists of two parts:

 * private plugins index , see [SPL file](#spl-file) section for details
 * public  plugins index, [PUBLIC PLUGINS](#public-plugins) section for details

-There are two basic commnad to work with index:
+There are two basic command to work with index:

 * *sparrow index summary*